redpesk-core/afb-app-manager/doc/writing-config.xml.md

 The features planned to be implemented are described below.

+### feature name="urn:AGL:required-binding"

+List of the bindings required by the widget.

+Each required binding must be explicited using a <param> entry.

+#### param name=[required binding name]

+The value is either:

+- required: the binding is mandatorily needed except if the feature isn't required (required="false") and in that case it is optional.
+- optional: the binding is optional

+### feature name="urn:AGL:required-permissions"

+List of the permissions required by the widget.

+Each required permission must be explicited using a <param> entry.

+#### param name=[required permission name]

+The value is either:

+- required: the permission is mandatorily needed except if the feature isn't required (required="false") and in that case it is optional.
+- optional: the permission is optional

 ### feature name="urn:AGL:provides-binding"

 Use this feature for each provided binding of the widget.